FlappyBirdCodes/Predicting-gross-profit-of-movies/README.md

 "horror": 2
 "fantasy": 3}
 Therefore, the new list would return [0, 0, 1, 2, 3, 1, 3].
 Now that the values are in integer format, the algorithm can now be trained properly.

+# Removing data
+Some of the columns were of little relevance and actually reduced the accuracy of the algorithm.
+For example, the column "writer" should be removed, as the writer of a film generally will not attract ticket sales.
+However, the column "star" should certainly be used as it will greatly improve the algorithm.
+The star of a movie, unlike the writer, can attract ticket sales and thereby improve the gross profit.

+# Conclusion
+The dataset was split into training and testing data at a 80/20 ratio respectively.
+The final accuracy of the algorithm is around 65%.